Nicolas-Sieb/GlobalMart/README.md

 | **dim_order_date** | - | Date dimension for order analysis |
 | **dim_ship_date** | - | Date dimension for shipping analysis |

 Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarization with the datasets.
-The SQL queries utilized to inspect and perform quality checks can be found [here](#).
+The Python data cleaning notebook can be found [here](https://github.com/Nicolas-Sieb/GlobalMart/blob/main/GlobalMart_Data_Cleaning.ipynb).
+The SQL database creation and analytical queries can be found [here](https://github.com/Nicolas-Sieb/GlobalMart/blob/main/GlobalMart_SQL.ipynb).

 ---